Spyro7883/11-Elevator/README.md

 <img src="./images/image1.png">

-Go on Remix: https://remix.ethereum.org/ and make this change in Elevator.sol.

 Copy the Elevator.sol contract found before "submit instance" and "get new instance" buttons.

-At Elevator.sol i made this next changes:
+Go on Remix: https://remix.ethereum.org/ and make this change in Elevator.sol:

 >- <value> 1.
 Pragma version from **0.6.0** to **0.8.0**

 This level asks us to get at the top of the building.
 The function isLastFloor() from the interface Building isn't implemented in the Elevator and we can use that as a way to get at the top of the building by creating a new contract called FixElevator, who's gonna use isLastFloor() function inside the Elevator contract.